-50% of the world population lives in urban areas.
-This is expected to increase to 60% by 2030.
-This requires proper urban planning, where building construction and destruction are organised, sewage and garbage disposal is managed and water supplies are well-preserved.
+55% of the world population lives in urban areas.
+This is expected to increase to 68% by 2050 (according to the UN).
+This requires proper urban planning, where building construction and destruction are organised, sewage and garbage disposal is managed, and water supplies are well-preserved.

 Unplanned urbanisation can lead to many challenges for public health and the epidemiology of infectious diseases.
 New megacities can be incubators for new epidemics, and zoonotic diseases can spread in a more rapid manner and become worldwide threats.
 Inadequate water supplies, as well as sanitation and waste management, can provide a breeding ground for different rodents and insects, which carry pathogens and soil-transmitted helminth infections.